 - Absence of mental stimulations

 - Lack of sleep or inconsistencies in sleep

 - Sudden changes in daily routines

-- Fear of someone or something in their environment
+- Fear or being scared of someone or something in their environment

 - Social isolation